FocusMediaGroup/BookedScheduler/plugins/Authentication/Apache/Readme.txt

 =======================
-Setting up the Apache Authentication plugin for FMG Scheduler
+Setting up the Apache Authentication plugin for Hospitality Signage Platform
 =======================

 The authentication is done by the Apache server.
 The username is obtained